Bankrupt Company Sale Nets $21 Million for Owner

 - The OLV of assets suggested a loss for the lenders; key suppliers funded a DIP loan because the parts were critical.

-- Working with management MorrisAnderson crafted a business plan that downsized revenue and improved pro forma EBITDA to $5.5
+- Worked with management MorrisAnderson to craft a business plan that downsized revenue and improved pro forma EBITDA to $5.5

 - MorrisAnderson marketed the Company as part of a section 363 sale process.